elguion/Canada-Forest-Fires-Analysis/README.md

 **5. Dependencies**

-If you're using any external libraries (e.g., scikit-learn, pandas, matplotlib), list them in a `requirements.txt` file to enable easy environment setup.
+If you're using any external libraries (e.g. scikit-learn, pandas, matplotlib), list them in a `requirements.txt` file to enable easy environment setup.

 **6. Running the Analysis**